CreativeMindstorms/LEGO-3D-Printer/README.md

     *   Upon completion of the G-code file, the screen will display "Print complete!" and a beep sound.
     *   The Z-axis will lift, and the Y-axis (print bed) will move forward to present the finished print.
     *   The screen will prompt "Press any button to exit."
 Press any button to return to the EV3 menu.

+### 2. Manual Control (`manual.py`)
+This script allows you to manually move the printer's axes and control the extruder, which is very useful for:
+*   Initial setup and physical alignment.
+*   Troubleshooting motor movements.
+*   Testing extruder functionality.

+To use it:
+1. On your EV3 brick, navigate to `manual.py` file (under "File Browser").
+2. Select `manual.py` and press the center button to run it.
+3. The EV3 screen will show text indicating what is X and Y movement (UP/DOWN for Y, LEFT/RIGHT for X).
+Press the corresponding buttons to move.
+4. Press the **CENTER** button to switch to E (Extruder) and Z (Z-axis) control.
+The screen will update to show UP/DOWN for Z, LEFT/RIGHT for E.
+    *   **LEFT (E-):** Activates the extruder (e.g., presses the 3D pen button).
+    *   **RIGHT (E+):** Deactivates the extruder (e.g., releases the 3D pen button).
+5. Press the **CENTER** button again to switch back to X-Y mode.
+6. To exit `manual.py`, press the **BACK** button on the EV3 brick.

 ## Customization
 You can customize various parameters within the `main.py`, `gcode_handler.py`, and especially `printer.py` files to match your specific LEGO printer's design and your 3D pen's characteristics.